rm-hull/luma.lcd/doc/software.rst

 add them manually.
 To resolve the issues you will need to add the appropriate development packages to continue.

-If you are using Raspbian Stretch or Raspberry Pi OS (Buster) you should be able to use the following commands to add the required packages::
+If you are using Raspbian or Raspberry Pi OS you should be able to use the following commands to add the required packages::

 $ sudo apt-get update
 $ sudo apt-get install python3 python3-pip python3-pil libjpeg-dev zlib1g-dev libfreetype6-dev liblcms2-dev libopenjp2-7 libtiff5 -y
-$ sudo -H pip3 install luma.lcd

-If you are not using Raspbian you will need to consult the documentation for your Linux distribution to determine the correct procedure to install the dependencies.
+If you are not using Raspberry Pi OS or Raspbian you will need to consult the documentation for your Linux distribution to determine the correct procedure to install the dependencies.